tsgates/arch-wiki-markdown/wiki/Microcode.md

 processor's microcode and whether any additional update was applied to it.

+    [    9.890103] microcode: CPU0: patch_level=0x05000101
+    [   10.254972] microcode: CPU0: new patch_level=0x0500010d
+    [   10.255002] microcode: CPU1: patch_level=0x05000101
+    [   10.261101] microcode: CPU1: new patch_level=0x0500010d
+    [   10.261287] microcode: Microcode Update Driver: v2.00 <tigran@aivazian.fsnet.co.uk>, Peter Oruba

+> Note:

-Note:Microcode updates via software are not persistent.
-In other words, one needs to apply them at each boot which is why it is specified in /etc/modules-load.d/.
+-   Microcode updates via software are not persistent.
+In other words, one needs to apply them at each boot.

-Note:With udev/systemd-tools 185-1 & kernel 3.4.2 microcode was loaded
-automatically on my AMD opteron system and i didn't have to add it manually to MODULES array.

-Note:If you were a previous user of the microcode_ctl package, remove microcode from the DAEMONS array in /etc/rc.conf. microcode_ctl is no longer in Arch's repositories.
+-   As of Linux 3.4.2, the microcode update module is loaded automatically if your processor support it, no user interaction is required.

 How to tell if a microcode update is needed
 -------------------------------------------